jonathanw82/eastbristolhops/README.md

 Below this, there will be 2 sections that appear Automatic deploys and Manual deploys.
 If you set up automatic deploy, every time you make a change to the website and push to GitHub it will be automatically deployed in Heroku, I personally would not recommend this as it can have its disadvantages if, for instance, you leave debug= True and so on.

-I would only use manual deploy then you can deploy on your terms after thew code has been tested and things are none working, to use this click deploy branch it will already be set to master, the site will be uploaded and deployed.
+I would only use manual deploy then you can deploy on your terms after thew code has been tested and things are none to be working, to use this click deploy branch it will already be set to master, the site will be uploaded and deployed.

 Go back to heroku go to settings click reveal config vars, there will be a few things to add here, first setup IP so in the box that says Key type (IP) and in the value box type (0.0.0.0) click add then do the same but type (PORT) and set that to (5000) click add.